 A checking account was opened, maps were purchased from the chamber of commerce, and the canvasing began.
 The telephone was connected.
-While Leon was taking care of the affairs just mentioned, Rev Harrell and I went out to the grass grass roots communities (report on following page), Returning about 1:30 we picked up only Leon and went out again.
-Only Orian and Saco have not been accounted for.
+While Leon was taking care of the affairs just mentioned, Rev Harrell and I went out to the grass grass roots communities (report on following page), Returning about 1:30 we picked up marked.
+I f no one answered the door or we told to come back at a later time we marked this on the sheets, and someone knew what to do later that evening.

 The police came to Mr. Bakers job to talk with him.
-It seems that either Bunny leaves the houseor Mr. Baker will be fired.
+It seems that either Bunny leaves the homseor Mr. Baker will be fired.
 He asked Bunny to leave.

 During the canvasing, each SCOPE worker took along three or four teenage volunteers.
-As each block and street was canvased, the map was correspondingly marked.
-If no one answered the door or we told to come back at a later time we marked this on the sheets, and someone knew what to do later that evening.
+As each block and street was canvased, the map was correspondingly